Getting Started

 Sound Velocity Profile in Project Sources.

-SVP information that is part of the source data will be used for processing and creation of the Dynamic Surface from the beginning.
+SVP information that is part of the source data will be used for processing and creation of the Dynamic grid from the beginning.
 Otherwise, the addition of new or additional SVP information will require manual intervention to link the newly imported SVP files to be applied to particular raw source files.
 This is done by editing the Sound Velocity Strategy in the Processing Settings Editor for all raw multibeam source items that require updating (accessing the Processing Settings Editor is described below).

 Once SVP information is added to the project, it can be edited using the SVP Editor.
 Launch the SVP Editor by going to the Tools menu item and selecting Edit SVP, or by selecting the SVP of interest from the Project Sources Window, right-clicking, and choosing Edit SVP.